Gabrielolobo/Crawley/README.md

 This should print the required information crawled from vultr website.

-To save a file in json format, execute:
+4.TO SAVE A FILE IN JSON FORMAT, EXECUTE:

- --python -m crawley.cli (Crawler) (argument) --filename (output).json
+ -python -m crawley.cli (Crawler) (argument) --filename (output).json

 You can choose the name of your file by switching in (output).